joemoose/dungeoneers.d20/docs/combat.md

 ## Warbands

-When you battle a group of identical opponents, such as a gang of brigands, each with the same attributes and weapons, the GM may combine the opponents into a single abstract unit or **warband**.
+When you battle a large group of identical opponents, such as a gang of brigands, each with the same attributes and weapons, the GM may combine the opponents into a single abstract unit or **warband**.
 A warband has the same attributes, HP, armor rating, and damage dice as a single unit member.

 Attacks by individuals against a warband are **impaired** unless they have the *blast* quality.
 Attacks by a warband against an individual are **enhanced** and deal *blast* damage.